-The Problem of Long Island Heroin Addiction
+The Challenge Facing Long Island

 Another goal has been to help parents identify heroin use and abuse among their teens, even when they don’t display the typical symptoms associated with heroin addiction.

 Commissioner Lawrence Mulvey says: “We are seeing a lot of straight-A students and athletes that are heroin users.
 In almost all cases, parents do not suspect their kid is a heroin user because they are getting good grades or they are a successful athlete.
 By the time parents become aware of the problem it is too late.
 Their kids are hooked.”